Capital punishment in Norway

 Capital punishment in Norway (dødsstraff) has been constitutionally prohibited since 2014.
 Before that, it had been fully abolished in 1979, and earlier, from 1905, the penal code had abolished capital punishment in peacetime.

-The last execution in peacetime was carried out on 25 February 1876, when Kristoffer Nilsen Grindalen was beheaded in Løten, but several people, mainly Norwegians and Germans, were executed after the Second World War and the years of Nazi occupation; among them Vidkun Quisling.
+The last execution in peacetime was carried out on 25 February 1876, when Kristoffer Nilsen Grindalen was beheaded in Løten, but 37 people, mainly Norwegians and Germans, were executed after the Second World War and the years of Nazi occupation; among them Vidkun Quisling.

 History

 Early use

 In addition to the usual capital crimes of murder and treason, medieval Norwegian law demanded execution also of people who were found guilty of witchcraft.
 During the witch-hunting of the 16th and 17th centuries, 300 persons were burned.
 About a hundred of them were from the Vardø area.
-Women in the north, especially in Finnmark, were at particular risk due to the clergy and authorities believing that the devil resided at the edge of the world.
+Women in the north, especially in Finnmark county, were at particular risk due to the clergy and authorities believing that the devil resided at the edge of the world.

 King Christian V's Norwegian Law of 1687 described several capital crimes.
 A law of 16 October 1697 increased the penalty for some murders by coupling torture with the executions.
 On the way to the execution site the convict would be pinched with red hot tongs, and a hand would be cut off prior to decapitation.

 In 1757, the last known execution for bestiality in Norway was carried out.

 Modern use

 Until the 19th century, lèse majesté could result in capital punishment.
-By 1815 the most inhumane forms of execution were abolished, and decapitation or shooting were the remaining authorised methods.
+By 1815, most inhumane forms of execution were abolished, and decapitation or shooting were the remaining authorised methods.
 Capital crimes were premeditated or otherwise heinous murders as well as treason.

-Norway abolished the death penalty for civilian crimes in 1905, but was retained for certain military crimes in wartime.
+Norway abolished the death penalty for civilian crimes in 1905, but it was retained for certain military crimes in wartime.

 During the Nazi occupation of Norway (1940–1945), capital punishment was introduced by Vidkun Quisling's regime in September 1942, and the first of a total of nineteen executions was carried out on 16 August 1943, when police officer Gunnar Eilifsen was executed for disobedience.
 Before this, German law had applied, and four hundred Norwegians had already been executed.

 In 1941, the Nygaardsvold's Cabinet exiled in London allowed for the death penalty after the war, and expanded its scope in 1942 to cover torture and murder.
-The legal purge that followed the occupation resulted in several death sentences, of which 37 people: 25 Norwegians, 11 Germans, and one Dane, were executed.
+The legal purge that followed the occupation resulted in 72 death sentences, of which 37 people: 25 Norwegians, 11 Germans, and one Dane, were executed.

 The last execution took place on 27 August 1948, when Ragnar Skancke was put before a firing squad at Akershus Fortress.